In the Brecon Beacons National Park in the UK is the beautifully situated mountain of Pen y Fan. I’ll give you 5 reasons to climb Pen Y Fan.

 Consider wearing comfortable clothing, such as leggings or activewear.
 If the weather is chilly, wear fleeces or a coat, to ensure you don’t get too cold.

-Pack water and plenty of it, to keep yourself hydrated.
+Furthermore, pack water and plenty of it, to keep yourself hydrated.
 It may even be worth packing some food for energy, too!
 Wear approximate footwear, and you should be good to go!

-Pen y Fan may seem daunting, but it’s a great walk, and totally rewarding!
+Finally, Pen y Fan may seem daunting, but it’s a great walk, and totally rewarding!